pulumi/pulumi-hugo/themes/default/content/blog/crosswalk-for-aws-1-0/index.md

 ## Crosswalk for AWS 1.0

-The 1.0 releases of the `awsx`, `eks` and `aws-apigateway` packages offer a stable and supported foundation, available in all Pulumi languages, for these rich infrastructure components.
+The 1.0 releases of the [`awsx`](https://www.pulumi.com/registry/packages/awsx/), [`eks`](https://www.pulumi.com/registry/packages/eks/) and [`aws-apigateway`](https://www.pulumi.com/registry/packages/aws-apigateway/) packages offer a stable and supported foundation, available in all Pulumi languages, for these rich infrastructure components.
 They are available in the Pulumi Registry, and in all of the supported Pulumi package managers.

+> **Note**: For TypeScript users, the `1.0.0` version of the `awsx` package contains some breaking changes from the `0.40.*` versions that were available only in TypeScript.
+The previously supported APIs are now available in the `@pulumi/awsx/classic` module inside the TypeScript `awsx` package.
+Users migrating from `0.40.*` to `1.0.*` can choose to either adapt their code and resources to the new APIs (which might require replacement or `import` of resources), or else to continue to use the `classic` submodule.

 A few of the most significant components and libraries available in Crosswalk for AWS 1.0 are highlighted in the examples below, all available as part of Pulumi's [Architecture Templates](https://www.pulumi.com/templates/).